bdetweiler/spartan-wod-generator/README.md

 resources like pools and trails.
 So I wanted to be able to select my resources or preferences and get a tailored workout based on that.

+## Calories

+I needed a way to measure workout intensity, and the obvious choice was by measuring calories burned.
+Unfortunately, this is easire said than done.
+Calories burned depends on heart rate, your body weight, muscles invoked, and a lot of other factors that just don't lend themselves to easy calculation.
+So, this is admittedly some guess work.

+I googled calories burned for each exercise.
+Sometimes it was easy to find, sometimes not.
+Almost always though, I had to convert measurements into how I am measuring things.
+Discrete exercises with a start and end position, such as burpees, are measured in reps.
+Continuous exercises, such as cycling or running, are divided into distance or duration.
+Since running is slightly more discrete, I measure it in distances of miles.
+Cycling and swimming is measured in duration.
+Of course actual calories burned will vary with how high you're getting your heart rate, but we need some way of calculating the "intensity" so this was my compromise.